DeFiCh/defichain.com/content/en/learn/run-a-masternode.en.md

 You may run the command `getmasternodeblocks OPERATOR_ADDRESS` to see how many blocks your masternode has minted so far.

 ## For owners who would like to delegate the masternode duties to another node
-In this scenario, operator's address will be different to the owner's (collateral) address.
+In this scenario, the operator's address will be different to the owner's (collateral) address.

 ### Step 1-4 - Same as above